-DDR SDRAM modules operate in registered mode, where the command/address input signals are latched in the registers on the rising clock edge and sent to the DDR SDRAM devices on the following rising clock edge (data access is delayed by one clock cycle).
-A phase-lock loop (PLL) on the module receives and redrives the differential clock signals (CK, CK#) to the DDR SDRAM devices.
-The registers and PLL minimize system and clock loading.
+DDR SDRAM modules operate in registered mode where the control/address input signals are latched in the register on one rising clock edge and sent to the DDR SDRAM devices on the following rising clock edge (data access is delayed by one clock).
+A phaselock loop (PLL) on the module is used to redrive the differential clock signals CK and CK# to the DDR SDRAM devices to minimize system clock loading.